Layr-Labs/eigenda-operator-setup/README.md

 **Step 4:** Start your services again

+Make sure your [.env](.env) file still has correct values in the TODO sections before you restart your node.

 If there are any specific instructions that needs to be followed for any upgrade, those instructions will be given with the release notes of the specific release.
 Please check the latest [release notes](https://github.com/Layr-Labs/eigenda-operator-setup/releases) on Github and follow the instructions before starting the services again.

 ```